 After obtaining an access code from your medical team, you may register for MyUFHealth/MyChart to request future appointments online, communicate with your doctor, access test results, request prescription refills and more.
 If you need a new access code, please call your team to have the information printed for pickup or mailed to you.

 All visits should be cancelled via phone at this time.
 Call your team or specialty clinic directly to avoid a no-show charge.

 What happens if I’m late or don’t show up?

 You may incur a no-show charge of $25 if you do not arrive on time, are 15 minutes late or do not cancel.

 What do I need to bring with me?

 Bring your Gator1 photo ID to all appointments.
 If insured, bring your insurance card to every appointment.
 Save time in the waiting room by providing your insurance information ahead of time — visit Private Insurance and Verification for more information.

 What is the best way to get to the SHCC?

 Parking is available but limited.
-If you are able, taking a bus or shuttle, biking or walking is the best way to reach us.
+If you are able, taking a bus/shuttle, biking, walking or having a friend drop you off are the best ways to reach us.